WinGs-Robotics/STR400-Studio/README.md

 3. [UI Feature Overview](#ui-feature-overview)
 4. [STR400 Robotic Arm Kinematics Model & Motion Planning Methods](#str400-robotic-arm-kinematics-model--motion-planning-methods)
 5. [websocket APIs and Python SDK](#python-api-examples)
 ---

 ### Version Information & Update Log

 <a name="version-information--update-log"></a>

+### v0.256

+- **Updates:**
+  - Added a new task: MoveC.
+This new task allows the robotic arm to move from its current position to a target position within the Cartesian coordinate system.
+Unlike MoveL, MoveC does not require the movement path to be a straight line, thus relaxing constraints.
+This flexibility makes it feasible for the arm to operate efficiently near the edges of its workspace, in areas where Inverse Kinematics (IK) solutions are discontinuous, or close to singularity points.

 ### v0.255